grafana/pyroscope/docs/sources/why-use-continuous-profiling/_index.md

 2. **Latency reduction:** Identifying and addressing performance bottlenecks leads to faster and more efficient applications
 3. **Enhanced Incident Management:** Faster problem identification and resolution, reducing Mean Time to Resolution (MTTR) and improving end-user experience

+### How Pyroscope helps cut costs
+Pyroscope's low-overhead profiling enables precise optimization of resource usage, directly impacting various cost centers in technology infrastructure.
+By providing in-depth insights into application performance, Pyroscope allows teams to identify and eliminate inefficiencies, leading to significant savings in areas like observability, incident management, messaging/queuing, deployment tools, and infrastructure.

+### How Pyroscope helps reduce latency
+Pyroscope plays a pivotal role in reducing application latency by identifying performance bottlenecks at the code level.
+This granular insight allows for targeted optimization, leading to faster application response times, improved user experience, and consequently, better business outcomes like increased customer satisfaction and revenue.

+### How Pyroscope helps with incident management
+Pyroscope streamlines incident management by offering immediate, actionable insights into application performance issues.
+With continuous profiling, teams can quickly pinpoint the root cause of an incident, reducing the mean time to resolution (MTTR) and enhancing overall system reliability and user satisfaction.

 ## Flamegraphs: Visualizing Performance Data

 ![Example of a flamegraph](#)